 Based on the information and data available at this time, Independent Contractor estimates that the Services will total 46-man weeks, corresponding to a total cost of $248,400.
 Such estimate was completed based on information provided by HPL and covers all four phases of the Services including the naming of the nodes and legs after nodal reduction.
 Independent Contractor anticipates expenses under this agreement to be $4,000 for the scope of work.
 The total estimated cost for the Services to be performed for the scope of work, inclusive of Excluded Expenses is $252, 400.
 Independent Contractor agrees to cap the total cost for the Services as described below and any Excluded Expenses at $257,500.

-HPL is anticiptating that the scope of the project described below will be applied to five (5) different pipeline network areas as shown below:
+HPL is anticipating that the scope of the project described below will be applied to five (5) different pipeline network areas as shown below:

 HPL AS System